mattcieslak/hbcd-docs/docs/measures/physhealth/breastfeeding.md

 **Estimated length of time for completion**: 1 minute

 ## Quality Control & Known Issues
-**QC Procedures**: Monitoring the data dashboard for variable missingness, possible coding errors, scoring verification when needed, and data consistency.
+The QC procedure involved monitoring the data dashboard for variable missingness, possible coding errors, scoring verification when needed, and data consistency.
+No common issues were identified with QC and no potential issues were flagged by subect matter experts.
-**Common Issues Identified**: None
-**Potential Issues Flagged by Subject Matter Experts**: None